 The Seven Common Challenges of Order Management System

-3. Insufficient or Redundant Features: Every order management system comes with a set of features to handle the entire order generation and fulfillment process.
-If all the required features are not part of a single platform, the best way is to integrate external tools or software plugins must be integrated.
+3. Insufficient or Redundant Features: Every order management system comes with a set of best practices to handle the entire order generation and fulfillment process.
+If all the required features are not part of a single platform, the best way is to integrate external tools or software plugins from online retailers.
 At the same time, redundant features may cost the company and complicate the order management process unnecessarily without adding any value.

-4. Difficulties with Bulk and Multi Package Orders: Whether the e-commerce business model is B2B or B2C, bulk ordering and multi-package ordering are essential to business growth.
+4. Difficulties with Bulk and Multi-Package Orders: Whether the e-commerce business model is B2B or B2C, bulk ordering and multi-package ordering are essential to business growth.
 However, bulk or multi-package orders are often complex and take special care to fulfill.
 When order management systems don’t factor this into their features, the company is forced to handle the process manually, which can lead to challenges with refund policies.

-5. Limited Customizability: An e-commerce order management solution is typically selected for the standardization and consistency it brings to operations, supply chain, and logistics.
+5. Limited Customizability: An e-commerce order management solution is typically selected for the standardization and consistency it brings to operations, supply chain, and logistics in the retail business.
 That is what builds the foundation of quality service.
 However, companies may often wish to customize their order management system based on the business model and customer expectations, posing a big challenge as most e-commerce order management platforms offer no-to-low customizability.

-6. Incomplete Integration with External Tools: The omnichannel approach is no longer a prerogative for e-commerce.
-Instead, it has become inevitable, meaning that as the business expands its presence across channels and platforms, the existing order management system may have to integrate with external tools.
+6. Incomplete Integration with External Tools: The omnichannel approach is no longer a prerogative for e-commerce online stores.
+Instead, it has become inevitable, meaning that as the business expands its presence across different channels and platforms, the existing order management system may have to integrate with external tools.
 Incomplete integration or incompatibility at this stage can negatively impact the omnichannel experience for customers and the company.

-7. Poor Service and Support: In addition to software or platform-specific challenges, an order management system can also pose a trouble when the backend service and support are not up to the mark.
+7. Poor Service and Support: In addition to software or platform-specific challenges, an order management system can also pose trouble when the backend service and support are not up to the mark.
 While some e-commerce order management software solutions are user-friendly, others may need assistance from the team of that particular service provider, especially when deployed at the enterprise level and integrated with other existing CRM and ERP modules.
 If the team behind the software is not prepared to provide the needed tech support, the solution can soon become the problem, affecting the profitability of the business.

 Read how Businesses are growing with Unicommerce – How Urban Company Achieved 8X Growth in 27 Months with Unicommerce’s Warehouse Management Solution!